SystemsApproach/private5g/software/smallcell.rst

 Further down in the same ``omec-sub-provision`` section you will find a ``device-group`` block that assigns IMSIs to *Device Groups* (with Device Groups subsequently associated with *Slices*).
-You will need to re-enter the individual IMSIs there:
+You will need to enter the individual IMSIs from the ``subscribers`` block that will be part of the device-group:

 .. code-block::